-Last Updated on March 17, 2021 by Michelle Ball
+Last Updated on July 26, 2022 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-Tobacco, vapes, e-cigarettes or similar products cannot be stashed for a friend, thrown in a backpack to use later, chewed, smoked, or otherwise used at school, at school events, going to or coming from school, etc. If they are, and the student is caught, the student can be suspended or even expelled.
+Tobacco, vapes, e-cigarettes or similar products cannot be stashed for a friend, thrown in a student backpack to use later, chewed, smoked, or otherwise used at school, at school events, going to or coming from school, etc. If they are, and a student is caught, the student can be suspended or even expelled.

 Per the California Education Code, which outlines all bases for suspension and expulsion of students, one basis for discipline is:

 A pupil shall not be suspended from school or recommended for expulsion, unless the superintendent of the school district or the principal of the school in which the pupil is enrolled determines that the pupil has…

 (h) Possessed or used tobacco, or products containing tobacco or nicotine products, including, but not limited to, cigarettes, cigars, miniature cigars, clove cigarettes, smokeless tobacco, snuff, chew packets, and betel*… [Education Code section 48900(h)]

 This code also encompasses student possession or use of e-cigarettes and vape pens, and things which may fit under the “nicotine” or nicotine-like umbrella.
 This suspension and expulsion code states that the list is not exclusive “including, but not limited to…” This means it is a wide-open code and will allow a school suspension or expulsion for many products not listed.